Soplicow/streamlit-dash/README.md

 ```

 ## Streamlit
 Streamlit is an open-source Python framework used to build interactive data apps - in only a few lines of code.
-Streamlit allows us to focus on what's important to us, instead of worrying about the code.
+It allows us to focus on what's important to us, instead of worrying about the code.

 ### Key features

 - **Intuitive Syntax**
     One of Streamlit’s standout features is that it has intuitive default styles “baked in” so you can deploy and share polished apps with anyone anywhere.
 For example, to write a header, you use st.header().
 To add some text, you use st.write().
 Need a divider?
 Just use st.divider().
     No CSS, HTML, or JavaScript experience required!

 - **Seamlessly Composable**